History of Chinese Tea

 Keep in mind this is a legend, as are many stories from 5000 years ago.

 In 2732 BC, the Emperor Shen Nung had a pot of water boiling that happened to have some leaves from a wild tree land inside.
 The result was perhaps the first crude cup of tea, although his apparent description of feeling warm, intrigued and having his whole body feel invigorated makes it sound like the best tea ever.

 And so henceforth, this brew was named 'cha' and is the Chinese character seen on the left (probably above if you're on mobile).
 Chinese characters will sometimes be made up of multiple meanings.
-With the Chinese character for tea, it's quite interesting and have split the character up into three colours to help understand the separate meanings which come together as one to make up the word of 'tea'.
+With the Chinese character for tea, it's quite interesting and has split the character up into three colors to help understand the separate meanings which come together as one to make up the word of 'tea'.

-Within the center in red we have the character for 'ren' 人 which means Human.
+Within the center in red, we have the character for 'ren' 人 which means Human.